 R.A.
-Axis Center
+Axis Rear Cover Plate

 7. Attach the Dec. axis as described earlier and lock into place with the Lock Knobs.
-You will also want to place and tighten the two socket head screws that provide attachment security.
+You may wish to place and tighten the two 1/4-20 x 3/4" socket head screws that provide attachment security.
 Remove the Dec.
 Counterweight Adapter.